forml-js/forml/README.md

 forml - react json schema form

-A lightweight, efficient form rendering library for use with your JSON schemas.
+A lightweight, efficient, and powerful form rendering library for use with your JSON schemas.
 Automatically generate and customize working forms for use in your application.
-Great for rapid prototyping and general usage.
+Great for rapid prototyping or production!

 <a id="documentation"></a>